Draconizations/LnzLive/GUIDE.md

 - Jump through animations with the arrows or by entering an animation index in the box.
 - Click `Play` button or press `SPACE` to start or stop a playback.
 - Slide through animation frames by dragging the handle.

+### T-Pose Toggle

+Poses the model using perfect symmetry rather than game animation frames.

 ## Visual editing